devinit/datahub/README.md

 ---------
 - [ ] Reduce service worker pre-cache bundle
-- [ ] Make webpack loader for coping over package.json version && api config into a separate config file this will ensure we dont have the all package.json file in our client code budle
+- [ ] Make webpack loader for coping over package.json version && api config into a separate config file
+- [ ] Get rid of proptypes in one of the lib folder files this will ensure we dont have the all package.json file in our client code budle